-Fujifilm X100S versus Fujifilm X20
+Fujifilm X100S vs X20

-The Fujifilm X100S and the Fujifilm X20 are two digital cameras that were revealed to the public in January 2013.
+The Fujifilm X100S and the Fujifilm X20 are two digital cameras that were announced in January 2013.
 Both the X100S and the X20 are fixed lens compact cameras that are based on an APS-C (X100S) and a 2/3 (X20) sensor.
-The X100S has a resolution of 16 megapixel, whereas the X20 provides 12 MP.
+The X100S has a resolution of 16 megapixels, whereas the X20 provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X20 is notably smaller (13 percent) than the Fujifilm X100S.
 Moreover, the X20 is markedly lighter (21 percent) than the X100S.
 In this context, it is worth noting that neither the X100S nor the X20 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X20 was launched at a markedly lower price (by 54 percent) than the X100S, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Fujifilm X100S features an APS-C sensor and the Fujifilm X20 a 2/3 sensor.
 The sensor area in the X20 is 84 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 3.9.
 The sensor in the X100S has a native 3:2 aspect ratio, while the one in the X20 offers a 4:3 aspect.